-Work package 1 Start date or starting Month 7 number event: Work package title SuperConducting Cavity Developr nent and Tests Activity Type RTD Person-months 96 (ESR1: N. M. Jecklin, 3 6 months; ESR2: I. Mon dino, 36 months rerson-months and ER1: Pei Zhang, 22 months) Associated Partners IPN-Orsay, INFN-LNL, SDMS, Z. ANON, CINEL, CI Objectives Develop techniques to realize and test a SuperConducting resonant cave quarter-wave type (QWR) using the technology of niobium film sputter Description of work copper substrate at HIE-ISOLDE.
+Work package 1 Start date or starting Month 7 number event: Work package title SuperConducting Cavity Developr nent and Tests Activity Type RTD Dangan manths 96 (ESR1: N. M. Jecklin, 3 66 months; ESR2: I. Mor ndino, 36 months Person-months and ER1: Pei Zhang, 22 months) • Associated Partners IPN-Orsay, INFN-LNL, SDMS, Z. ANON, CINEL, CI Develop techniques to realize an d test a SuperConducting res onant cavity of the Objectives quarter-wave type (QWR) using the technology of niobium file m sputtering over a copper substrate at HIE-ISOLDE.
 1. ESR2: Specification and conceptual study of the SC cavity and subsequent realization of the prototype low-beta cavity.
-2. ESR2: Setup of the cryomodule test stand and cold tests of the SC cavity (investigation of Q-drop effect).
-3. ER1: Development of QWR frequency tuning strategy, QWR multipacting study and design study of the low-beta cavity.
-4. ESR1: Development and qualification of Niobium thin film sputtering techniques on the prototype and series high-beta copper cavities.
+2. ESR2: Setup of the cryomodule test stand and cold tests of the SC cavity Description of work (investigation of Q-drop effect).
+Description of work 3.
+ER1 : Development of QWR frequency tuning strategy, QWR multipacting study and design study of the low-beta cavity.
+4. ESR1 : Development and qualification of Niobium thin film sputtering techniques on the prototype and series high-beta copper cavities.
 D06.
 Report on the SC cavity baseline mounting and sputtering (ESR1) D07.
-Report on the SC cavity performance measurements (ESR2) D08.
-Report/publication on the QWR frequency tuning strategy (ER1) D09.
-Report on the multipacting study of the high-beta cavity (ER1) D10.
-Final report and/or journal publications on the QWR Cavity Dev. and Te (ESR2)
+Report on the SC cavity performance measurements (ESR2) Delimonables D08.
+Report/publication on the QWR frequency tuning strategy (ER1) Deliverables D09.
+Report on the multipacting st udy of the high-beta cavity (EF R1) D10.
+Final report and/or journal publications on the QWR Car vity Dev. and Tests (ESR2)

 Continuing effort has been put in the upgrade of the coating facility and the optimization of the coating process.
 The workflow to produce and characterize a test Nb coated cavity has been consolidated in view of the reception of the series cavities from industry.
-A crucial milestone was reached in April 2013 when the test cavity Q2_8 reached 6 MV/m at 7 W dissipated power, which is 30% higher then the specifications for HIE ISOLDE and will allow - in the first phase of the project-running at 5.5 MeV/a up to A/q =4.5.
-This improved RF performance where reproduced on other test cavities and the first series production cavitiy QP2 in October 2013.
+A crucial milestone was reached in June 2013 when the test cavity Q2_8 reached 6 MV/m at 7 W dissipated power, which is 30% better then the specifications for HIE ISOLDE and will allow - in the first phase of the project-running at 5.5 MeV/a up to A/q =4.5.
+This improved RF performance was reproduced on other test cavities and the first series production cavity QP2 in October 2013.